Is Norwegian hard to learn?

 sove (sleep) | tog (trein) | hoppe (jump) |

-Many people find the pronunciation rules confusing, also because there are many exceptions.
-If you want to learn more, I have written another post (including sound files and videos) about the Norwegian pronunciation rules.
+Do you want to learn more?
+I have written another post (including sound files and videos) about the Norwegian pronunciation rules.

 Tones and intonation – does it matter, and how?